This prize recognises inspirational, innovative and dedicated people working in primary education.

 - Nominators do not need to be members of the RSC.

-- Nominees can only be considered for one of our Excellence in Education prizes in any given year.
-In a case where a nominee is nominated for more than one prize independently, RSC staff will ask the nominee which prize they would like to be considered for.
+- Nominees can only be considered for one of our individual Excellence in Education prizes in any given year.
+In the case where an individual is nominated for more than one prize independently, RSC staff will ask the nominee which prize they would like to be considered for.

 - Individuals named in any of the following roles during the nomination and judging period are not eligible to nominate or be nominated: